-MEUBLL, our first Front-Commerce’s Custom Theme – Part 1
+MEUBLL, our first Custom Theme for e-commerce – Part 1

 Develop an idea, create value, stay inspired

-The main goal behind our custom themes is simple: show that Front-Commerce can do everything an actual ecommerce platform propose, but better, faster and easier and combine with a smooth user experience and an attractive design.
-Hard task in perspective!
+The main goal behind our custom themes for e-commerce is simple: show that Front-Commerce can do everything proposed by an actual ecommerce platform, but better, faster and more easily; combining a smooth user experience with an attractive design.
+A hard task in perspective!

 In order to be more relevant, faster and able to deal with several topics in a short time, we’ve chosen to work as follows: each theme will highlight one precise and relevant feature, and only one.
 Working like that allows us to propose more themes and more features while significantly reducing the development time (few pages to design, only the useful ones for the related feature).